- About DCC

 Testing services: Distance learning students may take placement tests or proctored exams for classes using remote proctoring through the Testing Center.

-Tutoring services: DCC currently offers two online tutoring services (Net Tutor and ThinkingStorm) as well as remote appointments with our staff in math,
+Tutoring services: DCC offers the online tutoring service ThinkingStorm as well as remote appointments with our staff in math, science and writing.

-Academic advising: DCC is offering online appointments for academic advising.
+Academic advising: DCC offers online appointments for academic advising.